• About Mays Sports Media

 The second question is, which team will apply what they learned from each other in the first matchup earlier this month?
 Kentucky can move the ball around well enough to catch wide open shots.
 They will use the drive to force help, and kick out to a wide open corner or wing.
 That is something they did pretty well against the Dores.
 Kentucky shot 10-for-20 from beyond the arc that night, and nine of those were from Amelia Hassett and Asia Boone.

-Vanderbilt has to shift a bit quicker and close out on the perimeter to help cut down on Kentucky’s perimeter setup.
-When Vanderbilt’s been able to shift quicker, teams have not shot the three well against them.
+Vanderbilt has to switch and shift fluidly to close out on the perimeter and help cut down on Kentucky’s perimeter setup.
+When Vanderbilt’s been able to do that teams have not shot the three well against them.
 They just can’t allow Kentucky to be comfortable out there, and that is the point.

 Justine has leveled up her game this year 🔥 pic.twitter.com/rM7ddRQePD